-The site visit team will conduct interviews with a number of school stakeholders.
-Interviews typically take 30-45 minutes and may not require all of the time set in the visit schedule.
-In addition, the Commission may choose to cancel an interview noted in the schedule if team members feel they have sufficient evidence to support a given conclusion.
-In the event that team members would like to add an interview, the Team Leader will work with the School Leader in order to find a mutually suitable time.
+The site visit team will conduct interviews with several school stakeholders.
+Interviews typically take 45-60 minutes and may not require all the time set in the visit schedule.
+In addition, the Commission may choose to cancel an interview noted in the schedule if team members feel they have enough evidence to support a given conclusion.
+If team members would like to add an interview, the Team Leader will work with the School Leader in order to find a mutually suitable time.
 Please note that school personnel will not attend interviews other than their own.
+Sample interview questions are provided in Appendix B. The